zijiez4/is477-fall2023-final-project/README.md

 ---

-Option: You can also run the repository through the provided snakefile.
+Option 1: You can also run the repository through the provided snakefile.
 It will have the same function as above.

 Run the following code in sequence (windows):